 Maggy Keet, Manager of Donor Relations and Special Events

 Maggy Keet received her bachelor’s degree in English Literature from the University of Exeter in Devon, England, and her master’s in Globalization and International Development from University of London’s School of Oriental and African Studies.
 After working on a school construction project in Malawi, she managed her own maternity clinic project, from planning and fundraising to construction and transfer to the Malawian government.
 The outlets for her other great passions – food and community – are “Three Many Cooks,” a food blog she writes with her mother and sister, and The Big Potluck, bi-annual community-focused events for food media that she founded.
 She lives in New York City with her husband, Andy.

 Lisa served as Director of Institutional Advancement Research at Yeshiva University for eight years.
 She was previously an investigative analyst at Thacher Associates and Nardello Schwartz, where she researched individuals and companies for litigation, government matters and due diligence.
 She was also a litigation database support specialist with Sullivan & Cromwell.
 Early in her career, she was an editorial associate at the Foundation Center.

 Throughout her career, Lisa has trained both researchers and non-researchers, and is currently a creative writing faculty member at The Writers Studio.
 She graduated from Princeton University.

-Kim Moore, Executive Assistant
+Kim Moore, Database Manger/Administrator